fbpx

 Day 5 - Mandi

 Travel by private transfer to the small town of Mandi.
-Situated on the Beas River, Mandi has a rich cultural heritage of both historical and theological significance.
-Once part of the salt route to Tibet, today it's the gateway to the Kullu Valley.
-Head into town for a walk and explore a huge sunken shopping centre – the only one like it in India and the focal point of entertainment in Mandi.
-You can also spend time at the bathing ghats along the river or hike to hilltop temples just outside of town.
-In the evening, enjoy an included dinner and stay in the simply restored former palace of the Raja of Mandi.
+Situated on the Beas River and once part of the salt route to Tibet, Mandi is a town of both historic and religious significance.
+Your leader will take you on a guided walk where you will explore the town and its huge sunken shopping centre – the only one like it in India.
+Later, you might like to spend time at the bathing ghats along the river or hike to hilltop temples.
+In the evening, sit down to dinner with your group and stay in the restored former palace of the Raja of Mandi.

 Day 6 - Dharamsala (McLeod Ganj)